 I sometimes daydream of retiring and being the wife that has bread in the oven and a single malt ready to go for my good man (or more likely, some raw blueberry pancakes in the dehydrator and an elixir in the blender).
 However I’m not there yet and this month has been a hustle fest of excitement with work and life, which means less time for torrenting about in the kitchen.
 Until this dairy-free lasagna happened!

-It's lasagna.
 Since I met my husband he’s talked about how much he loves lasagna.
-Given that we’re strict on our gluten-free life and he's strict about no dairy of any kind, whether it be goat, sheep, raw or what have you, that would pretty much leave a lasagna that is really a plate of sauce.
+Given that we’re strict on our gluten-free life and we’re strict about living a dairy-free life too, that would pretty much leave a lasagna that is really a plate of sauce.

 Though lasagna itself is technically a one-potter, and we all love a good One Pot Wonder, there are a few steps here and it is a little labour intensive.
 The final result is, however, very much worth it.

 To keep the dairy out, I made a rich and creamy cashew ricotta.
-I used the Tinkyada gluten-free lasagna noodles and I used a simplified version of Grandma Meghan's Secret Tomato Sauce.
+I used the Tinkyada gluten-free lasagna noodles and I used a simplified version of my grandmother’s tomato sauce.
 If you wanted to make this grain-free, you could easily swap the noodles for wide, flat thin slices of zucchini or butternut squash sliced lengthwise with a vegetable peeler.

-Here I’ve broken the recipe down for you.
+Here I’ve broken the dairy-free lasagna recipe down for you.